-Since canines are highly social creatures, being alone can be quite stressful for them.
-Fortunately, you can teach your pup to enjoy his alone time, or at least tolerate it.
-If he never grasps how to do this, you may wind up with a dog who acts out through excessive barking, digging, and chewing – or develops a very serious case of separation anxiety.
+Since canines are highly social creatures, being alone can be quite stressful.
+Fortunately, you can teach your pup to enjoy his alone time or at least tolerate it.
+If he never grasps how to do this, you may wind up with a dog who acts out through excessive barking, digging, and chewing – or develops very serious separation anxiety.

 Steps to teaching your pup/dog to be alone:

-Your pup will begin to adjust to being alone, as well as learn a valuable lesson: you always come back.
+Your pup will begin to adjust to being alone and learn a valuable lesson: you always come back.

 We recommend you leave your dog in a safe place, either a roomy crate or puppy playroom, whenever you leave the house until they’re about a year old, though some dogs may need a few extra months of training.

-3. Teach your dog that “quiet time” is a good thing by showing him how to settle down.
+3. Teach your dog that “quiet time” is good by showing him how to settle down.
 Every so often, interrupt his playtime with short, quiet breaks.
-Tell your dog, “settle down,” and ask him to lie still for a second or two.
+Tell your dog “settle down,” and ask him to lie still for a second or two.
 Then reward him and resume playing.

 At first, these intervals should be very short – just a few seconds in length.
-When he’s able to settle successfully for these brief periods, slowly build up to longer segments – 10 to 20 seconds of settling.
+When he can settle successfully for these brief periods, slowly build up to longer segments – 10 to 20 seconds of settling.
 Your dog soon learns that quiet time is followed by playtime, and the wait is never more than he can handle.

 Text from: Dogtime.